vyta/bedrock/gitops/rings/README.md

 ![Ring Workflow](./images/ring-workflow.png)

-In summary, there are two additions made to the Bedrock CI/CD to account for this Rings implementation:
+In summary, there are two major changes made to the Bedrock CI/CD to account for this Rings implementation:

-1. Cluster HLD Repo
+1. Restructuring of the Cluster HLD Repo
-2. Ring.yaml
+2. The addition of the Ring.yaml

 ## Components of the Ringed Model